ValveSoftware/GameNetworkingSockets/src/steamnetworkingsockets/clientlib/SNP_WIRE_FORMAT.md

+# SNP wire format

+This document describes the encoding of an SNP data payload.
+The data payload includes stuff that is transport-agnostic.
+It does not include packet numbers or inline stats or any transport-specific information.

 ## SNP frames

-SNP encrypted payload is a sequence of frames.
+The SNP data payload is a sequence of frames.
 Each frame begins with an 8-bit frame type / flags field.

 ### Unreliable message segment